ibrahim-mohd/Generate-silica-itp-file-Gromacs/README.md

 # Silica Model
 ## Description
-Here we provide python scripts that creates Gromacs `itp` files for simulatig  &alpha;-cristobalite silica surface.
+Here I provide python scripts that creates Gromacs `itp` files for simulatig  &alpha;-cristobalite silica surface.
 The forcefield parameters assigned based on [ this paper ](https://pubs.acs.org/doi/10.1021/cm500365c).
 This repository contains following files:
 1. `unitcell.gro`: Unitcell of &alpha;-cristobalite

 2. `modify_silica_gro.py`: A python script that takes a `.gro` file of an &alpha;-cristobalite as input and modifies atom names, adds missing surface oxygens and protonates the surface based on an input protonation fraction.